 We launch our Golden ticket incentive each half term.
 The focus runs for a two-week period when staff award 'golden tickets' for students who are going above and beyond within lessons and/or around the academy site.
 This can be linked to behaviour and/or progress and staff are given guidance on specific areas to focus upon each time.
 Each academic year will include at least one focus on each of our four school values; safe, smart, responsible, kind.
-Staff give the tickets to students who deliver them to their year group post box.
+Staff give the tickets to students who deliver them to the centrally held post box outside the SENDCo's office.
 The more tickets a student earns, the more chances they have on being drawn.
 Live draws are completed by Year Leaders within tutor times or assemblies.